You should be covered for fallen trees and branches if they’re the result of a peril covered in your policy.

 Whether removal is covered depends on where and how the tree fell.
 A tree that fell on open land without hitting any structures likely isn’t something you can claim unless it fell due to a peril included in your homeowners insurance.

 Even then, a hail, ice or wind storm taking down a tree may result in a denied claim if it didn’t hit any structures.
-Excluded perils, age and rot are almost always excluded, just as they are with claiming damage.
+Perils, age and rot are almost always excluded, just as they are with claiming damage.

 It’s also important to know that there are typically limits on how much a provider will pay to remove trees and other debris — and that you still need to pay the deductible.
 It may not make sense to file a claim if the deductible is more than the removal cost when no structures were damaged.